Admissions and Financial Aid

 that will support living expenses.
 Students admitted from foreign

-countries are not usually eligible for paid teaching assistantships
+countries who are not fluent in English may not be eligible for paid

-until the second year, and must provide evidence of independent
+teaching assistantships until the second year, and must provide

-support of living expenses for the first year.
+evidence of independent support of living expenses for the first

 Once the required teaching experience is completed, thesis degree